Published 15 January 2021

 In the introduction, Price suggests the reader consider The Hastur Cycle a literary genealogy.
 It is as the transmission and mutation of weird ideas over a century and not as narratives in of themselves that these stories are most interesting.
 From Chambers onward, a dilution of meaning occurs.
 More generously, I might say a change in meaning, but while that happens too, in this case I think there is a net loss.
 A spark of inspiration present in the earliest tales transforms into thoughtless imitation.

 Carter and Derleth seem to think that if they name-drop enough spooky Lovecraft monsters or make their creatures sufficiently wet and funguous their story is now scarier or deeper.
 Incidentally, when Lovecraftian writers are performing their rote namedrops, “Hastur” seems more frequent than “King in Yellow,” probably because “Hastur” fits in better with nonsense names like “Cthulhu” and “Shub-Niggurath.”
-Such writers seem to remember Lovecraft’s characters going mad but thought it is because Cthulhu or the Yith are so big and ugly and not because of the ideas these awesome beings represent.
+Such writers seem to remember Lovecraft’s characters going mad but think it is because Cthulhu or the Yith are so big and ugly and not because of the ideas these awesome beings represent.
 They seem to believe the use of weird names other authors invented is what makes a story good and not its style, themes, or characters.
-Wagner and Blish are the only later writers in this anthology who seem to understand and attempt to play with the themes of the original King in Yellow stories instead of shallowly imitating their “lore.”
+Wagner and Blish are the only later writers in this anthology who understand and attempt to play with the themes of the original King in Yellow stories instead of shuffling around “lore.”
 In his introduction to The Hastur Cycle, Price agrees with me.
 He mentions “Derleth’s characteristic flaw of cramming too much mythos data into a story, making it substitute for action and atmosphere” (xiv), though then defends the practice in this instance.

-Price also introduces an insight I never would have thought of: “Did it [The King in Yellow] supply incantations to call up Satan?
+Price also introduces an insight I never would have thought of: “Did [The King in Yellow] supply incantations to call up Satan?
 Hardly; it did not need to stretch so far to find poison to destroy the souls of its readers.
 The play set forth the nullity of all human hopes […] As the sophisticates and avante-garde [sic] read the book, they became infected with its jaded nihilism. […] The King is swathed in yellow for the same reason Oscar Wilde wrote for The Yellow Book.
 It was the banner of Decadence in the Yellow Nineties” (ix).